 In the United States, even though the delivery of services is largely in private hands, health care is only partially governed by free market forces.
 The delivery and consumption of health care in the United States does not quite pass the basic test of a free market, as subsequently described.
-Hence, the system is best described as a quasimarket or an imperfect market.
+Hence, the system is best described as a quasi-market or an imperfect market.
+Following are some key features characterizing free markets.

 In a free market, multiple patients (buyers) and providers (sellers) act independently, and patients can choose to receive services from any provider.
 Providers neither collude to fix prices, nor are prices fixed by an external agency.
 Rather, prices are governed by the free and unencumbered interaction of the forces of supply and demand (Figure 1-3).
 Demand-that is, the quantity of health care purchased-in turn, is driven by the prices prevailing in the free market.
-Under free market conditions, the quantity demanded will increase as the T
+Under free market conditions, the quantity demanded will increase as the price is lowered for a given product or service.
+Conversely, the quantity demanded will decrease as the price increases.